-The question of being high vs being drunk has been in these streets for a long time yet; many people are still struggling to know which is fair between being drunk vs being high.
+The question of being high vs being drunk has been in these streets for a long time yet; many people are still struggling to know what is better.

-Therefore, if you are seeking to know which is which between being drunk vs high, it is the right time to pull your chair and let's discuss the details between high vs drunk.
+Therefore, if you are seeking to know what being drunk versus being high is, let's discuss the details here:

 The public assumes that weed affects the brain.
 The contrary is true.
 In fact, overuse of alcohol or drunkenness spoils one's brain completely.

 In his article, Psychology Today, Dr. Gary L. Wenk says, "Binge drinkers lose heavily when it comes to neurogenesis but a weed smoker gains in the same process."

 What did Dr. Gary want to say?
 His message was clear.
 Dr. Gary said that even if a binger drinker stopped today, the process of generating new brain cells would have died a long time ago.
 Smoking weed, on the other hand, helps in the activation of more brain cells; thus, the opposite is true – better to be high than to be drunk.

 2. Alcohol leads to violent acts and injuries